fuseboxy/fuseboxy-core/README.md

 Fuseboxy
 ========

-Super Slim and Easy MVC framework for PHP, inspired by ColdFusion Fusebox Framework
+# Simple is Beautiful - Easy MVC framework for PHP
+(inspired by ColdFusion Fusebox Framework)